ham2k/polo.ham2k.com/content/en/docs/polo-features/tips-and-tricks.md

 * Enter a frequency to change the current frequency (and band).
 For example `14.070` or `14070`.

+* Enter a power level to change the current power level.
+For example `5W` or `100W`.

 * Enter a new decimal frequency to change just part of the current frequency.
 For example, if you are on `14.245` and you type `.247`, the frequency will change to `14.247`.

 * Enter a time or date to change the QSO time.
 For example `14:30` or `14:30:25` for time, or `05-09` for May 9th.